j5int/uct-maths-competition/README.md

 Mail settings can be configured with Mailhog.

-* Sync database (create tables based on your Django models) and create superuser (deprecated in Django 1.8, use migrations for Django 1.7 onwards)
+* Sync database (create tables based on your Django models) and create superuser (`syncdb` is deprecated in Django 1.8, use migrations for Django 1.7 onwards)

 ```
 (uctmaths_venv)~/work/uct-maths-competition/uctMaths$ python manage.py syncdb